silverstripe/silverstripe-framework/docs/en/topics/environment-management.md

 *  At the beginning of SilverStripe's execution, the `_ss_environment.php` file is searched for, and if it is found, it's included.
 SilverStripe looks in 3 places for the file:
-    * The site's base folder (ie, a sibling of sapphire, jsparty, and cms)
+    * The site's base folder (ie, a sibling of framework, jsparty, and cms)
     * The parent of the base folder
     * The grandparent of the base folder
 *  The `_ss_environment.php` file sets a number of "define()".
 *  "conf/ConfigureFromEnv.php" is included from within your `mysite/_config.php`.
 This file has a number of regular configuration commands that use those defines as their arguments.
-If you are curious, open up `sapphire/conf/ConfigureFromEnv.php` and see for yourself!
+If you are curious, open up `framework/conf/ConfigureFromEnv.php` and see for yourself!

 ### An Example